 Favourably, there are no minimum or maximum capital requirements for setting up a business in Vietnam (with some exceptions), making its entry extremely accessible.
 You can also invest in your business using any currency for maximum flexibility.

 It’s clear that Vietnam’s entrepreneurial appeal extends to its increasingly simple process for starting a business.
-However, as with any country, there are some hurdles, so let’s look at an overview of how you can start your own business in Vietnam during 2021.
+However, as with any country, there are some hurdles, so let’s look at an overview of how you can start your own business in Vietnam.

 Most Common Business Legal Entities in Vietnam